CellMigrationLab/NucleiSky/README.md

 ## ⚠️ The Two Golden Rules (Make or Break)

-1. **Pixel and Voxel size matter immensely.** NucleiSky measures physical distances in micrometers.
-If your scale metadata (µm/px) is missing or wrong, the search bounds break and alignment fails.
+1. **Pixel and Voxel size matter immensely.** NucleiSky measures physical distances in micrometres.
+If your scale metadata (µm/px) is missing or wrong, the search bounds break, and alignment fails.
 Always verify your metadata!
 See [Data Preparation](docs/2D/data_preparation.md).
 2. **Segmentation quality drives match quality.** NucleiSky registers point sets.
 Missing, massively merged, or noisy nuclei obscure the constellation and make matching much harder.
 See [Segmentation](docs/segmentation.md).

 ---